 Manhattan Office Space | Lease Data & Trends

-Commercial tenants should expect to pay around $75 per square foot for Manhattan office space, with space in Class A buildings costing closer to $84.
-Office space in Class B buildings is much more affordable, at an average of $58 per square foot.
-Class A properties are in high demand, primarily due to the appeal of new and renovated office buildings in the area.
+Tenants should expect to pay around $75 per square foot for Manhattan office space, with space in Class A buildings costing closer to $84 per square foot.
+Office space for lease in Class B buildings is much more affordable, at an average of $58 per square foot.
+Class A properties are in high demand, primarily due to the appeal of new and renovated office buildings.
 More than 20 million square feet of new and redeveloped product is currently under construction.